 Related reading: A Guide To Spinal Stenosis And It’s Symptoms

 If you are experiencing back pain symptoms, you should not ignore this and contact the spine experts at Southern California Brain & Spine Surgery today.
-Our board-certified neurosurgeon will listen to your concerns and review all treatment options with you to create a plan suited to your needs.
+Our board-certified Neurosurgeon in Los Angeles will listen to your concerns and review all treatment options with you to create a plan suited to your needs.
 For more information on Disc Replacement Surgery or to discuss your case, contact us through our website or reach us at (213) 369-4583 to speak with one of our spine specialists.